Easygoing Hikes in the Finger Lakes

 Favorite State Forests in the Finger Lakes

-If you’ve ever visited one of the Finger Lakes region’s iconic state parks in the summer, you’ve surely witnessed their mass appeal.
+If you’ve ever visited one of the region’s iconic state parks in the summer, you’ve surely witnessed their mass appeal.
 Where waterfalls, lake views, and plenty of amenities abound, so do the crowds!
 State forests, on the other hand, offer thousands of acres of undeveloped public land for outdoor activities such as hiking, paddling, mountain biking, camping, wildlife observation, and much more.
 Minus modern conveniences, state forest lands often feature established trail systems, popular among organized recreation groups.
 If you’re looking for an outdoor adventure with plenty of open space, check out one of these Finger Lakes state forests, chosen by the staff at the Finger Lakes Land Trust.

 People mountain biking in the forest